 Study Guide and Sample Questions for The Supremes at Earl's All-You-Can-Eat

 Please be aware that there are "spoilers" in the study guide and questions below which will reveal several plot elements of the novel.
-You can visit any of the other pages on this website (links are at the top and bottom of every page), or read an excerpt from Chapter 1, but you might want to wait and view the rest of this page only after you have enjoyed the book!
+You can visit any of the other pages on this website (links are at the top and bottom) but you might want to wait and view the rest of this page only after you have enjoyed reading the book!

-Here is a docx file of Edward Kelsey Moore's bio, including a shorter and longer version.
-You can tailor the bio for your situation or use it as-is.
+Below is a docx file of Edward Kelsey Moore's bio, including a shorter and longer version.
+You can tailor the bio for your situation or use as-is.

 The Reading Group Guide with the questions shown below are all contained in the PDF file.
 You can save it to your computer!

 The introduction, discussion questions, and suggested further reading that follow are designed to enhance your group’s discussion of Edward Kelsey Moore’s marvelous debut novel, The Supremes at Earl’s All-You-Can-Eat.